 • Understanding how insurance can protect your investment

-GPS tracking: useful as a complement
+Geolocation: useful as a complement

-How does bike GPS tracking work?
+How does bicycle geolocation work?

 There are two main categories of devices: